coverlet-coverage/coverlet/README.md

   <ASSEMBLY>  Path to the test assembly.

 Options:
   -h|--help                Show help information -v|--version             Show version information -t|--target              Path to the test runner application.
   -a|--targetargs          Arguments to be passed to the test runner.
   -o|--output              Output of the generated coverage report -v|--verbosity           Sets the verbosity level of the command.
 Allowed values are quiet, minimal, normal, detailed.
   -f|--format              Format of the generated coverage report.
   --threshold              Exits with error if the coverage % is below value.
   --threshold-type         Coverage type to apply the threshold to.
   --threshold-stat         Coverage statistic used to enforce the threshold value.
   --exclude                Filter expressions to exclude specific modules and types.
   --include                Filter expressions to include specific modules and types.
   --include-directory      Include directories containing additional assemblies to be instrumented.
   --exclude-by-file        Glob patterns specifying source files to exclude.
   --exclude-by-attribute   Attributes to exclude from code coverage.
+  --include-test-assembly  Specifies whether to report code coverage of the test assembly.
+  --single-hit             Specifies whether to limit code coverage hit reporting to a single hit for each location.
   --merge-with             Path to existing coverage result to merge.
   --use-source-link        Specifies whether to use SourceLink URIs in place of file system paths.
-  --single-hit            Specifies whether to limit code coverage hit reporting to a single hit for each location.
 ```

 #### Code Coverage